skorch-dev/skorch/docs/user/dataset.rst

 - :class:`numpy.ndarray`\s
 - PyTorch :class:`~torch.Tensor`\s
+- scipy sparse CSR matrices
 - pandas DataFrames or Series

+Note that currently, sparse matrices are cast to dense arrays during batching, given that PyTorch support for sparse matrices is still very incomplete.
+If you would like to prevent that, you need to override the ``transform`` method of :class:`~torch.utils.data.Dataset`.

-In addition, you can pass dictionaries or lists of one of those data types, e.g. a dictionary of :class:`numpy.ndarray`\s.
+In addition to the types above, you can pass dictionaries or lists of one of those data types, e.g. a dictionary of :class:`numpy.ndarray`\s.
 When you pass dictionaries, the keys of the dictionaries are used as the argument name for the :func:`~torch.nn.Module.forward` method of the net's ``module``.
 Similarly, the column names of pandas ``DataFrame``\s are used as argument names.
 The example below should illustrate how to use this feature: